hmlongco/Factory/README.md

 ## Reset

-You can also reset a registration to bring back the original factory closures.
+You can also reset a registration to bring back the original factory closure.
 Or, if desired, you can reset everything back to square one with a single command.

 ```Swift
 Container.myService.reset() // single